Offering Advice & Services to Traders | Investors | Funds

 Customer Testimonial I would like to state unequivocally that I have had a completely positive experience in dealing with Capital Management Services Group.
 Truly, from the first phone call that I made to Capital Management, to the conference call that was arranged with Hannah Terhune, the time she took in answering all of my questions, and, finally, to the follow-up by Amy Hong.
 My case involved the establishment of a Forex Incubator Fund, and was thoroughly handled.
 Hannah Terhune responded promptly to my subsequent phone calls and Amy Hong is absolutely 100% efficient.
 I, certainly, plan to enlist Capital Management's services for my legal needs in the future concerning fund management.
 I would rate my experience and results 5 out of 5 stars!
 Totally satisfied, Rxxxxxx Sxxxx, Sept.22, 2010

 A modest level of managed futures trading can result regulatory.
 The good news is that regulations exempt CPOs operating qualifying pools from registration.
 If you can’t take advantage of an exemption from registration (see below) under regulations issued by the Commodity Futures Trading Commission (CFTC), you must register with the CFTC, join the National Futures Association (NFA) and absent CFTC regulatory relief, comply with detailed disclosure, recordkeeping and reporting regulations.
-Managed Futures Funds and Commodity Pool Operators (CPOs) The NFA is a self-regulatory organization to which the CFTC has delegated certain registration functions, including the registration of CPOs.
-In the case of manged futures funds ("commodity pools), the operator of the fund and the fund are subject to NFA regulation.
+Managed Futures Funds and Commodity Pool Operators (CPOs) The NFA is a self-regulatory organization to which the CFTC has delegated certain registration functions, including the registration of CPOs and commodity trading advisers (CTA).
+In the case of manged futures funds ("commodity pools), the manager of the fund and the fund are subject to NFA regulation.
 A CPO that sets up an exempt fund see below) is exempt from NFA registration, does not have to take the Series 3 exam or join the NFA.
-A CPO may also have to comply with provisions of the Model State Commodity Code, or other comparable law within a particular state.
-What is the difference between a CPO and a CTA?
-A CTA manages individual accounts, while a CPO manages a fund.
-What is the typical legal structure?
-In the United States, one can use a limited partnership (or LLC) as the fund and an S corporation (or LLC) as the fund's CPO.
-For an offshore fund, both the fund and its advisor are set up as a corporation.
-How Do I Become a CPO?
-To become a CPO, you must pass the Series 3 Exam (National Commodity Futures Examination).
-No sponsor is needed for the exam, and those taking the exam generally follow a program of self-study.
-You must file a Form 7-R for the Pool and a Form 8-R for each principal and associated person of the CPO.
-Each application requires the payment of a registration fee and an annual fee.
-Processing an application can require about 2 or 3 months, although applications can be processed in significantly shorter periods.

 Customer Testimonial I wanted to thank you and your staff for the professional and timely services that you provided in setting up a CTA business.
 As an individual trader for almost 20 years I have a full grasp of markets but had very little knowledge in setting up a trading business for clients.
 Everyone at your firm was extremely friendlyand helpful in giving me guidance in this new startup.
 Your prices were fair and while I looked at different firms to handle the process yours was head and shoulders above the rest.
 Thanks so much, Sxxx Sxxxr Managing Partner Sxxxxx Capital Management LLC.
 June 18, 2010.